 Argentina has some secrets.
 Most of them are well known for all the residents of Buenos Aires but for tourists, it can be pretty surprising.
-Things you need to know about Argentina.
-This are things Argentinians will not tell you.
+These are things Argentinians will not tell you and we found out when living in the heart of Argentina.

 1. The napkins are worthless